ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 for Direct2D and if so, great, maybe someday I'll try it.
 But, as I've said before "The needs of the many outweigh the needs of the few" - Spock.

-In fact, rendering itself actually does <u>not</u> occur using this component.
+In fact, rendering itself also does **not** occur using this component.
 Instead, it uses yet another component of this system (as a COM object) to actually [render the graphics](../EnVisioNateSW_Renderer).
 That component is not specific to font rendering at all, it is a powerful graphics engine in it's own right.
 Font rendering in this context is just drawing and filling shapes that are defined by *this* component, the "Font Manager".